gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

 The Memory Manager contains two main components: the memory manager itself and a chunk manager:

 * Memory manager (MM) component:
   * This is used by both the server and the client to allocate 4MB chunks of memory from which memory is allocated by the client using a chunk manager.
+The server initializes the memory range with an init() call; the clients load that memory range with a load() call.
   * There is a metadata block that will hold a bitmap tracking the use of each chunk.
   * The server will ensure that memory continues to be available by compacting allocations within and across chunks.
-  * A memory manager is expected to be used for chunk allocation by multiple threads/processes at a time.
-However, its compaction operation is expected to occur on a single thread.
+  * Multiple instances of a memory manager are expected to be used for chunk allocation by multiple threads/processes at a time.
+Only the server should be using its memory manager instance for compaction.
 * Chunk manager (CM) component:
   * This is used by the client to allocate memory from a chunk and for garbage collection.
-It can also be used by the server to process the allocations made by the client in a chunk or for garbasge collection (GC) and compaction purposes.
+It can also be used by the server to process the allocations made by the client in a chunk or for garbage collection (GC) and compaction purposes.
   * It is meant to be used by the client across multiple transactions.
 As such, it allows quickly reverting all allocations made since the last commit.
   * The allocation unit inside a chunk is 64B.
 There is a chunk metadata block that uses a bitmap to indicate the allocation units on which object allocations start inside the chunk.
   * A chunk manager is expected to be used by a single thread at a time for allocations or compaction, but can be used by multiple threads for garbage collection (marking slots as unused in the slot bitmap).